Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Tipping is expected in tourist hotels and restaurants.
 Many automatically add a service charge, but where not, a 10 to 15 percent tip is appreciated.
 Taxi drivers, porters and golf caddies should also be tipped a relative amount.
 Tour guides, trackers and game rangers rely largely on tips for their income and should be paid accordingly.

-The majority of visits to Botswana are trouble-free, but visitors should be aware of the increasing incidence of crime, particularly armed robbery and rape, in the main towns.
+The majority of visits to Botswana are trouble-free, but visitors should be aware of the increasing incidence of crime, including violent crime, in the main towns.
 Wildlife and livestock make driving hazardous, so driving at night should be avoided.

 Business is fairly relaxed in Botswana and dress is generally smart casual.
 Handshakes begin and end meetings, which are usually held in private.
 Women are often viewed with a certain amount of sexism, but will be politely treated.
 Office hours are usually 8am to 5pm Monday to Friday, or 7.30am to 4.30pm Monday to Friday between October and April.

 The international access code for Botswana is +267.
 The outgoing code is 00 followed by the relevant country code (e.g. 0027 for South Africa).
-Gaborone's area code is 31, 35, 36 or 39; there is no NDD prefix for calling within Botswana.
-Mobile phones operate on a GSM 900 network and are limited to urban areas; most North American cell phones will not work.
-Wifi is available at large hotels and shopping malls, however the speeds are unlikely to match those that travellers from North America and Europe are accustomed to.
+WiFi is available at large hotels and shopping malls, though the speeds are unlikely to match those that travellers from North America and Europe are accustomed to.

-Travellers to Botswana over the age of 18 can enter the country with 400 cigarettes; 50 cigars or 250g of tobacco; 2 litres of wine and 1 litre of alcoholic beverages; 50ml of perfume and 250ml of eau de toilette without incurring customs duty.
-Gifts and personal goods to the value of P500 can also be imported without incurring customs duty.
+Travellers to Botswana over the age of 18 can enter the country with 200 cigarettes; 20 cigars or 250g of tobacco; 2 litres of wine and 1 litre of alcoholic beverages; 50ml of perfume and 250ml of eau de toilette without incurring customs duty.

 Department of Tourism, Gaborone: +267 395 3024 or www.botswana-tourism.gov.bw